“A vocation is: The place where your deep gladness and the hunger of the world meet.” ~ Frederick Buechner

 Bringing Ayurvedic Principles into the Yoga Class – Ellen Boyle

-Restorative Yoga: Teaching the Art of Stillness – Claudette Evans & Nicole Bratt
+Restorative Yoga: Teaching the Art of Stillness (with integrated practicum) – Claudette Evans & Nicole Bratt

 Embodying the Elements: Movement Patterns for Awakening the Innate Intelligence of the Body – Greta Hill

 Applied Psychology for Yoga: Emotional Literacy for Yoga Teachers – Amy Reed & Livia Shapiro

 Intro to Nada Yoga, Chanting Mantra, and Leading Kirtan – Claudette Evans

 Light the Lamp of Knowledge: The History and Philosophy of Yoga – Amy Reed